-At the same time, not securing any one of the hundred or thousand pages might mean entire website going down.
-Similarly, not blocking traffic might mean anyone can trigger bot traffic attacks to crash the server or increase cloud-hosting cost.
+At the same time, not securing any one of the hundred or thousand pages might mean the entire website going down.
+Similarly, not blocking traffic might mean anyone can trigger bot traffic attacks to crash the server or increase the cloud-hosting costs.

 So, what did they change in the last couple of years?
 How do they manage security?

-Shoppers Stop currently use Indusface’s AppTrana to find vulnerabilities on-demand scan and block hackers with DDoS attacks.
+Shoppers Stop currently uses Indusface’s AppTrana to find vulnerabilities on-demand scan and block hackers with DDoS attacks.

 Can an internal application security team get hands on the bot, packet data, and machine signatures and correlate that data to flag suspicious traffic?

-Most ecommerce websites are also pestered with spam traffic that crashes the server.
-This is distributed denial of service attack on applications and looks pretty similar to your regular traffic.
+Most eCommerce websites are also pestered with spam traffic that crashes the server.
+This is a distributed denial-of-service attack on applications and looks pretty similar to your regular traffic.
 In fact, attackers can hire bot traffic for as little as $5.
 Think of competition or disgruntled employees shutting down your website on the big sale day for hours.

 Before bigger investment amounts, before that enormous list of customers, and before the success, there is hard work and tough decisions of what to invest for growth.
 For most new-age growth companies and startups, appointing separate security teams and affording CIO/CISO is out of the question.

-Even startups commerce websites cannot let competitors or other factors crush them with data breaches.
+Even startup commerce websites cannot let competitors or other factors crush them with data breaches.
 That’s why CEOs, CTOs, or Product Heads often take charge of the overall cybersecurity and control web app security through a managed service provider.
-Indusface has Scanning + Web Application Firewall to solve the hacking, and DDoS issue for such companies.
-Irrespective of the changes or pages on your e-commerce website, scanning finds issues and reports it while WAF blocks hackers from exploiting the weaknesses.
+Indusface has a Scanning + Web Application Firewall to solve the hacking and DDoS issues for such companies.
+Irrespective of the changes or pages on your e-commerce website, scanning finds issues and reports them while WAF blocks hackers from exploiting the weaknesses.